NetworkBlockDevice/nbd/doc/proto.md

     additional status values when they can be easily detected.

-    If an error occurs, the server SHOULD set the appropriate error code in the error field of either a simple reply or an error chunk.
+    If an error occurs, the server SHOULD set the appropriate error code in the error field of an error chunk.
 However, if the error does not involve invalid usage (such as a request beyond the bounds of the file), a server MAY reply with a single block status descriptor with *length* matching the requested length, and *status* of 0 rather than reporting the error.

-    Upon receiving an `NBD_CMD_BLOCK_STATUS` command, the server MUST return the status of the device, where the status field of each descriptor is determined by the following bits (all combinations of these bits are possible):

-      - `NBD_STATE_HOLE` (bit 0): if set, the block represents a hole (and future writes to that area may cause fragmentation or encounter an `ENOSPC` error); if clear, the block is allocated or the server could not otherwise determine its status.
-Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where trim has not been requested, and also that a server MAY report metadata even where a trim has been requested.
-Additionally, clients should be aware that servers may have no information on the storage availability of an export; e.g., an export may be stored on a sparsely-populated storage device itself, even if it doesn't appear to be the case using regular system calls.
-As such, it is not an error for a server to report an `ENOSPC` error on a region of the file where the `base:allocation` context has `NBD_STATE_HOLE` clear (although servers SHOULD attempt to avoid this situation).
-      - `NBD_STATE_ZERO` (bit 1): if set, the block contents read as all zeroes; if clear, the block contents are not known.
-Note that the use of `NBD_CMD_WRITE_ZEROES` is related to this status, but that the server MAY report zeroes even where write zeroes has not been requested, and also that a server MAY report unknown content even where write zeroes has been requested.

-    It is not an error for a server to report that a region of the export has both `NBD_STATE_HOLE` set and `NBD_STATE_ZERO` clear.
-The contents of such an area is undefined, and may not be stable;
-    clients who are aware of the existence of such a region SHOULD NOT read it.

-A client MAY terminate the connection if it detects that the server has sent an invalid chunk (such as lengths in the `NBD_REPLY_TYPE_BLOCK_STATUS` not summing up to the requested length).
-The server SHOULD return `EINVAL` if it receives a `BLOCK_STATUS` request including one or more sectors beyond the size of the device.
+    A client MAY initiate a hard disconnect if it detects that the server has sent an invalid chunk.
+The server SHOULD return `EINVAL` if it receives a `NBD_CMD_BLOCK_STATUS` request including one or more sectors beyond the size of the device.

 * Other requests